billautomata/jsnes/PROJECT.md

-# instrumented NES player
+# todo

+## client side application
+### record runs for study in the server side application
-Browser boots up an NES ands queries for instructions.
-Instructions are a list of frame inputs and an NES state.
-The browser NES plays the frame inputs and returns the final state of the NES to the server.
+* control an NES game and record the inputs along with the state of the NES at frame zero

-The server is generating frame inputs in order
+* play a recording of an NES inputs into the nes replaying a run

+## server side application
+### play runs recorded in the client side application

 # todo